omahs/cosmos-kit/packages/docs/pages/advanced.md

 ### MainWalletBase

 `MainWalletBase` is meant to provide a base implementation and unified interface for all different wallets like `keplr-extension`, `keplr-mobile` and `cosmostation-extension`.
-Basically every wallet has it's own `MainWallet` class, which extends `MainWalletBase` in common, but with `WalletClient` implemented in different ways.
+Basically every wallet has its own `MainWallet` class, which extends `MainWalletBase` in common, but with `WalletClient` implemented in different ways.
 In this way `WalletManager` can handle all different wallets no matter how different they're inside.

 > For practice you can take a look at [How to Integrate New Wallets into CosmosKit](/integrating-wallets/adding-new-wallets)